-This video provides great insight to what is going on in the Nuba Mountains of Sudan and highlights the importance of education and awareness during this time.
-We are honored to be the U.S. partner for Kush State University and are always looking to help people get involved with the work being done there. https://www.nytimes.com/video/magazine/100000004980989/we-who-remain.html
+This video provides great insight to what is going on in the Nuba Mountains of Sudan by highlighting the importance of education and awareness throughout this region.
+We are honored to be the U.S. partner for Kush State University.
+We would love for you to join this cause and get involved with the work being done there. https://www.nytimes.com/video/magazine/100000004980989/we-who-remain.html

 Thanks to your support, this past month we were able to wire $2,500 to the Manute Bol Primary School in Turalei, South Sudan and $5,000 to Kush State University in Kauda, Sudan.
 The Manute Bol Primary School currently has over 1,000 primary school students, while Kush State University has a little over 200 students, with still over 1,000 applicants hoping to begin higher education.
 Without your ongoing support, our projects would not be possible!

 A Chance for Higher Education in the Nuba Mountains Sudan Sunrise has the opportunity to partner with Kush State University (KSU), a small university located in Kauda, in the Nuba Mountains of Sudan.
 KSU is open to students of all faiths, tribal backgrounds and regions.
 It currently has over one thousand students who are studying subjects such as medicine, agriculture and business.
 We look forward to further developments with this university, and we are […]

 Our Fall 2016 Newsletter has been published!
 Check out some of our exciting new developments and updates here.